|Nutrition Facts (per serving)|

 How to Store

 - You may freeze taco meat filling for longer storage.
-Transfer the leftover taco meat to zip-close freezer bags or freezer containers and freeze it for up to 4 months.
+Transfer the leftover taco meat to zip-close freezer bags or freezer containers and freeze it for up to four months.
 Thaw frozen taco meat in the refrigerator overnight.

 - To reheat taco meat, put it in a pan with a small amount of water and reheat it over medium-low heat until it reaches 165 F, which is the USDA recommended safe temperature for leftovers.